 Building Height.
 The vertical distance between the lowest ground level at the structure and the highest point of the structure.

-Business District B-1.
-Constitutes a business district as tier 1 along arterial and major collector roadways within the Sylvan Commercial District.
-(Refer to Map).

-Business District B-2.
-Constitutes a second business district as tier 2 of the Sylvan Commercial District consisting of all commercially zoned parcels wholly outside of Business District B-1.
-(Refer to Map).

 Business Headquarters: Any establishment, occupation, employment or enterprise where merchandise is manufactured, exhibited or sold or where services are offered for compensation, barter and/or some benefit.
 If an operation has employees including independent contractors reporting to and use of stored equipment located at the property it is then considered a business and must obtain a permit.